ChiChou/chichou.github.io/_posts/2021-01-16-see-no-eval-runtime-code-execution-objc.markdown

 * [Slides](https://speakerdeck.com/chichou/see-no-eval-runtime-dynamic-code-execution-in-objective-c)
 * [Screen Record](https://www.youtube.com/watch?v=dvvFWa3Nm2M)

 The challenge is about abusing runtime feature of Objective-C to execute arbitrary unsigned code on iOS (even with PAC).
-This is surprising because dynamically parse and execute code (eval) is usually seen in script interpreters, not for a compiled language like Objective-C. I didn't have too much time preparing that talk so I'm about to add more detail on the chapters it didn't cover.
+This is surprising because dynamically parsing and executing code (eval) is usually seen in script interpreters, not for a compiled language like Objective-C. I didn't have too much time preparing that talk so I'm about to add more detail on the chapters it didn't cover.

 <!-- more -->